bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

 To start using OpenFGA:

 - you define your authorization scheme (in terms of users, objects, and relationships) in its DSL
-- you seed the OpenFGA store (database) with your users, objects, and relationships, which it will use to make authorization decisions
+- you seed the OpenFGA store (database) with your current users, objects, and relationships, which it will use to make authorization decisions
 - you keep the OpenFGA store up-to-date with any changes in your underlying data (e.g. as users are added and removed).
 Changes to the Bitwarden database _do not_ automatically update the OpenFGA store